near/docs/docs/tutorials/how-to-write-contracts-that-talk-to-each-other.md

 **As a reminder**, using the previous contract (the tab you kept open earlier), find the ID of the contract.
 You will use this to replace `dev-REPLACE_THIS_IDENTIFIER`.

+You can find your contract ID stored in `neardev/dev-account.env`.
+In addition, you will see your contract ID displayed in the first terminal window with the running server.
+Towards the bottom there will be a line that stats: "Done deploying to dev-1594333XXXXXX-XXXXXXX".

 </blockquote>

 Next, we're going to use the `CalculatorApi` we just created.